-For the week ending 25 May 2012:
+For the week ending 1 June 2012:

-- The influenza-like illness (ILI) presentation rate to selected emergency departments (EDs) increased but remained within the usual range for this time of year. - ED admissions to critical care units for ILI and pneumonia increased above the usual range. - Laboratory testing data indicated a marked increase in influenza A activity. - Respiratory syncytial virus (RSV) was the most common respiratory virus identified by sentinel laboratories and Bronchiolitis presentation rates to EDs continues to be high. - The rate of deaths due to pneumonia or influenza remained below the seasonal threshold.
+- The influenza-like illness (ILI) presentation rate to selected emergency departments (EDs) increased but remained within the usual range for this time of year. - ED admissions to critical care units for ILI and pneumonia continued to increase above the usual range seen for this time of year. - Bronchiolitis presentation rates to EDs remained steady. - Laboratory testing data indicated a further marked increase in influenza A/H3N2 activity. - Influenza was the most common respiratory virus identified by sentinel laboratories, with nearly 12% of all specimens testing positive for influenza. - The rate of deaths due to pneumonia or influenza remained below the seasonal threshold.